Special Interest Groups

 • education channels that establish new social norms, and

-• support development of regulations for child restraints in ambulances, optimizing rear seat safety for children, etc.
+• support the development of regulations for child restraints in ambulances, optimizing rear seat safety for children, etc.

-An example of practitioner guidance could focus on child road safety introduced by employing a Good, Better, Best model to incrementally move a family or country gradually from non-use of occupant restraints or helmets to one more easily achieved, that of moving children from front to back seats, using a seat belt in back seats until an appropriate child restraints can be obtained or using helmets to prevent head trauma.
+An example of practitioner guidance could focus on child road safety introduced by employing a Good, Better, Best model to incrementally move a family or country gradually from the non-use of occupant restraints or helmets to one more easily achieved, that of moving children from front to back seats, using a seat belt in back seats until appropriate child restraints can be obtained or using helmets to prevent head trauma.

 How SIGs Function